sunghunbae/eMF/README.md

 Diffusion tensor should be determined before fitting the models.
 In general, determination of diffusion tensor is an iterative process and takes several trials.
-So, you can comment out the last line in the config file until you find a suitable diffusion tensor:
+So, you can disable the ```fitmodel``` at the last line in the config file until you find a suitable diffusion tensor:

 ```
 #fitmodel -select BIC